 Do Your Due Diligence in Hiring for Restoration Employees

-You may be tempted at times to take shortcuts in your hiring practices.
+You may be tempted to take shortcuts in your hiring practices.
 Don’t.
 It’s a gamble that could stack your team with individuals that may not be well-matched or fully committed to their job.
 Instead, take the time to evaluate potential candidates.
 Review their resume or portfolio of work history.
 Conduct thorough interviews and make decisions that set the business up for long-term success.

 Create Employee Personas to Optimize Your Restoration Hiring

 For every job that you need to fill, think about the characteristics and behavioral traits required for that position.
-You can create a list of compatibility expectations to define further what you’re looking for in a new employee.
+You can create a list of compatibility expectations to define what you’re looking for in a new employee.
 If you take the time to identify what you’re seeking to begin with, you’ll be better able to spot potential job candidates that are a good fit.

 Use Screening Assessments to Hire Smart for Your Restoration Business

 High-quality screening assessments can further help you to recognize candidates that fit into your company culture.
 They are an effective way to filter applicants through a system of preset goals that define what traits/behaviors you want in an employee and what you would accept.
-It allows you to streamline your evaluation process, helping you to prioritize candidates through the viewpoint of your company culture.
+It allows you to streamline your evaluation process, helping you to prioritize candidates from the viewpoint of your company culture.